 Trending Topics

 Any open chest wound has a high probability of developing a tension pneumothorax.
-The medical provider needs to be keenly aware of the signs, symptoms and treatment of a tension pneumothorax.
+EMS providers need to be keenly aware of the signs, symptoms and treatment of a tension pneumothorax.
+Prompt identification of and intervention for tension pneuomothorax are critical to prevent patient deterioration and death.

 A pneumothorax means air in the chest cavity.
 This occurs when air, either from the lungs or outside the body, enters the pleural space that is normally occupied by the lung.
 It is called a closed pneumothorax when the chest wall is intact.
 With an intact chest wall, a pneumothorax can be caused by several things, but the most frequently encountered cause is from trauma resulting in a rib fracture that punctures a lung, releasing air into the pleural space.
 The signs and symptoms for a closed pneumothorax are: